joshbegley/nyt-latest/README.md

-**Combined with Idalia, a ‘supermoon’ could pull huge tides into cities like Charleston and Savannah.**\
+**Idalia and a ‘Supermoon’ Could Swamp Charleston and Savannah**\
-`A full moon is passing close to earth, exerting a greater gravitational pull and creating higher tides than usual just as the storm is forecast to push more water ashore.`\
+`A full moon is passing close to earth, exerting a greater gravitational pull and creating higher tides than usual, just as the storm is forecast to push more water ashore.`\
 https://nytimes.com/2023/08/30/us/supermoon-idalia-tides.html?searchResultPosition=1

 **Reviving America’s Fading Cities Isn’t Impossible**\